Tom Baker: 1974–1981: Doctor Who

-Under new producer Philip Hinchcliffe and script editor Robert Holmes, the series gained a gothic tone influenced by Hammer Horror films and was aimed "a bit more to the adults in the audience".
+Under new producer Philip Hinchcliffe and script editor Robert Holmes, the series gained a gothic tone influenced by Hammer Horror films and was aimed at a more mature audience.
 Many of the stories from Baker's early seasons are considered classics, such as The Ark in Space (1975), Genesis of the Daleks (1975), The Brain of Morbius (1976), The Deadly Assassin (1976) and The Robots of Death (1977).
 Baker has named Hinchcliffe's tenure as his favourite period of the series, but the series' violent tone came under heavy criticism from conservative activist Mary Whitehouse.
 Hinchcliffe was replaced by Graham Williams, and the series' tone was lightened.
-Williams attempted to rein Baker in, but he was ultimately forced to accept the actor's growing influence over the programme.
+Williams attempted to "rein in" Baker, but he was ultimately forced to accept the actor's growing influence over the programme.

+Although production and promotion for Doctor Who dominated Baker's life, he made appearances in unrelated stage productions and television series during this period.
+In 1976, he appeared in productions of Hay Fever, Arden of Faversham, Boat in the Backyard and The Strongbox at the Stephen Joseph Theatre in Scarborough.
+He made appearances on the panel show Call My Bluff (1974) and the children's programme Multi-Coloured Swap Shop (1976).
+He read macabre short stories on the BBC2 series Late Night Story (1978–1979) and hosted the ITV children's literature series The Book Tower (1979–1981) for its first three series.
+Baker played Hasan, assistant to Howard Carter, in the ITV television film The Curse of King Tut's Tomb (1980).

 Baker played the Doctor for seven consecutive seasons, making him the longest-serving actor in the part.
 His incarnation is often regarded as the most popular and quintessential of the Doctors.
 In polls conducted by Doctor Who Magazine, Baker was voted "Best Doctor" every year up to 2013, with the exception of losing to incumbents Sylvester McCoy in 1990 and David Tennant in 2006 and 2009.
-Baker's tenure corresponded with Doctor Who's first broadcasts in the United States, further cementing his popularity among international viewers.
+Baker's tenure corresponded with Doctor Whos first broadcasts in the United States, further cementing his popularity among international viewers.
 He also became proprietorial over the role of the Doctor and often berated writers and directors whose work he disliked.
-In 1980, new producer John Nathan-Turner introduced noticeable changes to the series, including a new costume for Baker and a larger cast of companions.
+(Note: Attributed to multiple sources) In 1980, new producer John Nathan-Turner introduced noticeable changes to the series, including a new costume for Baker and a larger cast of companions.
 Baker found Nathan-Turner's approach to the series "unbearable" and decided it was time to depart the role.
 He said in 2014 that he may have stayed in the role for one season too long.
-Baker announced his departure on 24 October 1980.
+Baker's departure was publicly announced on 24 October 1980.
 Logopolis (1981), the seventh and final serial of season 18, concluded with the Fourth Doctor's regeneration into the Fifth Doctor, played by Peter Davison.